arboriginal/NetherRoofBackFix/README.md

 With this plugin, now when teleporting to this Nether roof position, the location is recalculated to find a safe area below: If necessary, a small platform of Netherrack is created.

+## Compatibilitie

+For now, Spigot / PaperMC 1.13.2.
+Only tested on the second but should work without problems on Spigot too.

 ## How to install

 Simply drop the jar file into your plugin directory, then restart (or reload) your server.
 A new folder, named « NetherRoofBackFix » is created in it, letting you change default settings.
 You can reload the plugin when done without having to restart the server.